As a kid, I always thought I’d start a side business someday. I wanted filthy wealth, a big fancy house, and to be the boss.

 But those are low-wage jobs requiring you to exchange your time for money.

 Depending on your business idea, your earnings may be capped or not when you start a side business.
 You can aim for a couple hundred bucks in extra earnings per month, or aim for the sky.
 The choice is up to you.

 Becoming a side-entrepreneur creates extra income to grow your wealth on top of your normal salary.
 At the same time, a side business hedges against potential disruption in your career from outsourcing, a recession, robotics and AI, or a run-of-the-mill shitty boss who makes you want to quit.

 A successful side gig built and run by you is empowering.
 It gives you options.

 For the persistent and motivated, an extra income endeavor can turn into a full-time solo gig or even a high-growth company.

-Luckily, in today’s economy, a side business is easy to start.
+Luckily, in today’s economy, it’s easy to start a side business.

 Side businesses come in many forms.
 One of my neighbors gets paid to walk dogs.
 Boom, side business.

 It can be that simple.